solarsnake/coveralls-demo-ruby/README.md

 # Configure your project for Coveralls & CircleCI

-This project is configured to send test coverage results to Coveralls through Travis CI.*
+This project is configured to send test coverage results to Coveralls through CircleCI.*

 * How do we know it's working?

 This guide will walk you through the configuration process.

 ## How to use this guide

 Fork the master branch of this project and make your changes to your fork.*

 * How do I do that?